jaho1986/InterviewQuestions/Microservices.md

 This type of communication is based on the Publish/Subscribe pattern, wich is similar to the Observer Pattern.
 However, with the Observer Pattern the publisher or observable broadcasts changes directly to its subscribers or observers.
 Whereas with the Publish/Subscribe pattern, the Event Bus takes up the role of the middleman and sits between the publisher and subscriber.

+#### Types of messsages:
+-   Command: Express the intent to cange the application's state.
+Ex.
+CreateProductCommand, DeleteProductCommand.
+-   Query: Express the desire for information.
+Ex.
+FindProductQuery, GetUserQuery.
+-   Event: Represent a notification that something relevant has happend.
+Ex.
+ProductCreatedEvent, ProductUpdatedEvent.

 In this way, microservices that publish events to the event bus, does not have to know what other microservices want to do with the published events, it only need to make sure the it is available on the event bus for consumption.